Vicky-Apo/graphql/DEPLOYMENT.md

 ### Use Automated CI/CD When:
 - ✅ Deploying to production
 - ✅ Want automatic testing
-- ✅ Need global availability
+- ✅ Need public hosting (free on GitHub Pages)
 - ✅ Demonstrating DevOps skills

 ### Use Manual Script When: